 - Published journal articles

 - Working papers and reports

 - Out-of-print books & other endangered content

 How does copyright and licensing apply to my submissions to ScholarWorks?

-As creator, you retain non-exclusive rights to your work.
-By agreeing to store your material in SSU ScholarWorks, you are not transferring your rights to the Library or the University and remain free to publish in other venues.
-If rights associated with your work also apply to co-authors, sponsors, publishers, or others, the SSU ScholarWorks team will endeavor to assist you in meeting legal and contractual obligations before uploading to SSU ScholarWorks.
+As creator, your rights to your work depends on the contract you sign with a publisher.
+By agreeing to store your material in ScholarWorks, you are not transferring your rights to the Library or the CSU system and remain free to publish in other venues.
+If rights associated with your work also apply to co-authors, sponsors, publishers, or others, the ScholarWorks team will assist you in meeting legal and contractual obligations before uploading to ScholarWorks.

 How do I ensure compatibility between my publisher's rights and ScholarWorks?

 Note: The copyright information provided here is intended only as guidance, not as a substitute for legal counsel.

 To post your work to ScholarWorks, you can express the rights you wish to retain when communicating with your potential publisher.
 Examples of ways to establish prepublication permission are summarized below.
 For works previously published, the ScholarWorks team will contact publishers for permission on your behalf.

 - Keep copyright and transfer limited rights to the publisher: Amend your contract with an addendum (for more information and a sample addendum, see Author Rights & the SPARC Author Addendum or cross out the original exclusive transfer language in the publication contract provided by the publisher and replace it with text such as: